slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On integrity and accountability

+> *'It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently.' -- Warren Buffett*

+> *'Be the person your dog thinks you are.' -- J.W.
+Stephens*

-> *'Trust, not money, is the currency of business and life.'*
+Trust, not money, is the currency of business and life.
 Be impeccable with your word and consciently work on being honest.
 The only way to build trust is to seek respect.

-> *'Be the person your dog thinks you are.' -- J.W.
-Stephens*

-> *'It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you’ll do things differently.' -- Warren Buffett*

 > *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*

+> *'Truth only means something when it's hard to admit.' -- Nicholas Sparks*

+> *'Look for results, not salutes.' -- Captain Michael Abrashoff*

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
 If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
 Your results are yours and yours alone.
 Your choices determined the body, bank account, and relationships that you have right now.